primesearch/mfakto/README.txt

 - OpenCL-enabled CPUs via the '-d c' option.
 Currently fails
 - Nvidia devices.
 Supported but may fail on some hardware

-* without atomics, mfakto may not correctly process multiple factors found in the same class.
-It may report only one factor or even an incorrect one, the latter due to scrambled data from multiple factors.
-PrimeNet automatically rejects factors that do not divide a Mersenne number.
-If this happens, run the exponent and bit level again on the CPU or another device.
-You can run mfakto on the CPU using the '-d c' option or use Prime95 instead.
-Lowering GridSize in mfakto.ini can also reduce the chance of error.
+* without atomics, mfakto may not correctly detect multiple factors found in the same class.
+It may report only one factor or even an incorrect one (due to mixed data from multiple factors).
+PrimeNet checks each factor and rejects those that do not divide a Mersenne number.
+If this happens, run the exponent and bit level again on a different device, or on the CPU using Prime95.
+Lowering GridSize in mfakto.ini can reduce the chance of error.

 #############
 # 2.2 Linux #